Home » Measurement of Emerging Channels in Programmatic

 In the world of advertising, change is a constant theme.
 This has been especially true over the last years and it continues to be a space of evolution.
 Today’s digital marketing ecosystem is fast evolving, particularly programmatic growth in the region.

-This has led to differing measurement metrics from various types of sources and a lack of standardisation on benchmarks for 3 key areas
+This has led to differing measurement metrics from various types of sources and a lack of standardisation on benchmarks for 3 key areas:

 • Audio